Skip to content

 • Once all of the meat has been seared, remove and reserve on a plate.

-• To the pot, add in the onions, garlic and tomato paste.
+• To the pot, add in the onions, celery, garlic and tomato paste.
 Cook for a minute, or two.

 • Bring to almost a boil.
 Cover and place in the oven for 1 1/2 hours.